 Do I retire or do I continue working?

-A few lucky folks can easily walk out that door, and never look back... they had employment issues, disliked their supervisors, didn't agree with the company's direction or philosophy, etc.
+Yes, I will retire!
+A few lucky folks can easily walk out the employers door, and never look back... they had employment issues, disliked their supervisors, didn't agree with the company's direction or philosophy.
+They knew "it's time".
+Maybe they planned what they will do and are ready to accomplish their next step in life!

 This book from Amazon could greatly help you...

-This book changed my life and how my mind thinks.
-After a lifetime of worry, I can't say I never worry, but I have a better outlook now... there is only so much you have control over, and often worrying just doesn't help (and really makes your body ill - toxic).
+After a lifetime of worry, I can't say I never worry, but I have a better outlook now... there is only so much you have control over, and often worrying just doesn't help (and really makes your body ill - worry is toxic).

 This book will help quiet your racing never-ending self talk... if you are REALLY seeking internal peace, you might be ready for this life-changing book!
 I was...